-This simple and delicious sugar snap pea quinoa salad features protein-packed chickpeas and a honey shallot dijon dressing.
+This simple and delicious sugar snap pea quinoa salad features protein-packed chickpeas, a honey mustard shallot dressing, slivered almonds, and fresh herbs.
 It’s a great vegetarian dish for potlucks, weekday lunches, and more!
+Enjoy the flavors of spring in every bite.

 - Prep the quinoa according to package instructions.